yesodweb/yesodweb.com-content/page/quickstart.md

     yesod init

 will ask
 you a few questions, and then generate a scaffolded site for you.
-Once you change into that directory, type
+At this point, you can follow the onscreen instructions to build and run your site.
+At the time of writing this page, the instructions are:

+    cabal sandbox init
-    yesod devel
+    cabal install --enable-tests . yesod-platform yesod-bin --max-backjumps=-1 --reorder-goals yesod devel

-to start the development server.
-You can now access your site at [http://localhost:3000/](http://localhost:3000/).
+which will set up a sandboxed environment, install all dependencies, and start the development server.
+After this is completed, you can access your site at
+[http://localhost:3000/](http://localhost:3000/).

+(Note: If the command line tool gives you different instructions, you should follow those instead.)

 ## Learn more